Skip to content

 df_status Description

-Resolved ok Previously detected "Critical", "Major", "Minor" anomalies; if they don't re-trigger within N detections, it is considered resolved.
+Resolved ok Previously detected "Critical", "Major", "Warning" anomalies that did not re-trigger within N checks are considered resolved.

-Data Gap Resolved ok If data reporting stops and then resumes, it is judged as resolved.
+Data Gap Recovery ok After data reporting stops and resumes, it is judged as resolved.

-Data Gap Treated as Resolved ok If detection data shows a gap, it is treated as a normal state.
+Data Gap Considered Resolved ok A data gap in the detection data is considered a normal state.

-Manually Resolved ok Users can manually click to resolve, supporting single or batch recovery.
+Manual Resolution ok Users manually click to resolve, supporting single/batch resolution.

 Further Reading